michaelmalick/michaelmalick.github.io/cv/malick-cv.md

 Teaching Experience
 -------------------

+2016
+:   *Guest Lecture:* Designing Publication Quality Graphics in R. Guest Lecture
+    in REM 612 Simulation Modelling in Natural Resource Management, Simon Fraser University (2 hrs.) -- A tutorial on designing and creating publication figures in R. Tutorial materials are availabe on [github][PubGraph].

 2015
 :   *Instructor:* Designing Publication Quality Graphics in R, Simon Fraser
-    University -- A tutorial on desinging and creating publication figures in R. Tutorial materials are availabe on [github][PubGraph].
+    University -- A tutorial on designing and creating publication figures in R. Tutorial materials are availabe on [github][PubGraph].

 2014